 It’s that simple: That’s how to LOOKUP in Google Sheets.

-But realistically, you’re probably going to be looking up a specific character value — a text string.
+But realistically, you’re probably looking up a specific character value — a text string.
 That’s where it gets a little more complicated.

 Looking Up a Text String with LOOKUP

 Let’s say we have the name of a book, but we need to find its author.
 We can do this; the “4” can easily be changed to a string instead.
-Remember that a string is always going to have to be encompassed in quotation marks.
+Remember that a string will always have to be encompassed in quotation marks.

 Here, we wrote: